triton-lang/triton-ascend/docs/meetups/05-01-2025/notes.md

   * Tutorials for users: writing triton code, kernel profilers
   * Panel of triton users: power users and new users.
   * Keren: academic/scientific domains.
 Physicists are using triton for simulations.
 Broader HPC.
   * Jason: EVO and mosaic talks (embracing sharing).
-Cutlass dsl, we should be learning form them.
+Cutlass dsl, we should be learning from them.
   * Cicie: do we have proposal submission process?
 No. We had a compressed timeframe-10 weeks.
 Some proposals didn't make it due to time.
 * Please give us feedback.
 * We promised to give Microsoft feedback to the process.